amonks/rpi-setup/readme.md

 ---

-# rpi setup
+# Hi!

-rpi setup is a collection of guides about doing various things that might involve a RaspberryPi.
-It also includes things I've learned about Jekyll while putting together this package.
+This is a collection of guides for things.
+Mostly related to raspberry pi.
+My sweet-spot audience at the moment is probably developers (or at least people who know their way around a shell) trying to get started with the Raspberry Pi or find inspiration for projects.

 The guides assume that you've run `git clone https://github.com/andrewjmonks/rpi-setup.git` in the home directory of your pi.